Wet and Dry PCB Etching Solutions: Which Process is the Right Solution?

 Applications of Wet Etching

 One advantage of using the wet method is that it is relatively simple to perform and is ideal for one-off DIY designs.
-If you are in a crunch for time and can’t wait for the fab house to get you a prototype board out, you will certainly be able to procure your own etched board within a day or so.
-This method, of course, is rather messy and does require some knowledge of the chemicals and process involved as you will literally be soaking your board for a short amount of time.
+If you are in a crunch for time and can’t wait for the fab house to get you a prototype board out, you will certainly be able to procure your own etched circuit board within a day or so.
+This method, of course, is rather messy and does require some knowledge of the chemicals and process involved as you will literally be soaking your circuit board for a short amount of time.

-Using the household materials as listed above is obviously a cleaner set up, however, using the industry standard copper chloride will involve some forethought on proper handling and disposal of the solution as it is terribly harmful to the environment (especially with all that dissolved copper floating around in it).
+Using the household materials as listed above is obviously a cleaner set up, however, using the industry standard cupric chloride will involve some forethought on proper handling and disposal of the etching solution as it is terribly harmful to the environment (especially with all that dissolved copper floating around in it).

 If you are in need of a higher quantity production, further considerations should be made accordingly.
 The amount of material alone in a production level wet etch will surpass that of the dry method, along with floor space required for bathing, proper training and education of your workers, as well as governmental permits required for disposal.